binste/basic_reproducibility_guide/2_During_the_analysis/5_Doing_the_work.md

 Apart from the documentation of your project discussed previously, there are a few other practices you should follow during your analysis.

 ## Automate every single step
 This is an extremely important point in making your research reproducible.
 Never use the point-and-click capabilities of a software to perform a step in your analysis.
-Instead, use a script or notebook in your prefered programming language to run everything, from data preparation, over visualization, up to the modeling.
+Instead, use a script or notebook in your preferred programming language to run everything, from data preparation, over visualization, up to the modeling.

 **Note**: Should you really need to defer from this practice, document every click you make carefully and provide screenshots or a video of the process.
 {: .notice}